How Many Hours Is a Part Time Job?

 Defining Part-Time Employment

 In general, a part-time job is any position that requires fewer hours than a full-time job.
 The Fair Labor Standards Act (FLSA) does not define part-time or full-time employment, leaving it up to employers to determine.
 However, most businesses consider employees who work fewer than 30 to 35 hours per week to be part-time workers.
+Some industries may define part-time employment as working part-time hours of less than 40 hours per week.

 Part-Time Hours Across Different Industries